 A pulley system is used to apply the lateral load to the bridge.
 The lateral load pulley stand should be set up next to the bridge.
 On one end of the pulley, a dog collar is attached to the bridge stringer.
-On the other end of the pulley, loading plates are applied.
-One team member should stand on the stand in order to prevent slip of the pulley stand.
+On the other end of the pulley, loading plates are applied by a team member.
+This person should stand on the stand in order to prevent slip of the pulley stand during loading.